• Home

 The selected study neighborhoods were identified as hotspots for Lyme disease by the research team and their partners at the Dutchess County Department of Behavioral and Community Health.

-What is the study testing?
+What WAs the study testing?

 Intervention #1: Metarhizium anisopliae is a tick-killing fungus that occurs naturally in forest soils in eastern North America.
 A strain of this fungus, Met52®, has been developed as a commercial product.
 It can be sprayed on low vegetation where it kills host-seeking (“questing”) ticks.